Archdiocese of Saint Boniface

 The Roman Catholic Archdiocese of Saint-Boniface (Archidioecesis Sancti Bonifacii) is a Latin archdiocese in part of the civil Province of Manitoba in Canada.
 Despite having no suffragan dioceses, the archdiocese is nominally metropolitan and is an ecclesiastical province by itself.
 It is currently led by Archbishop Albert LeGatt.

-The cathedral of the archdiocese is a minor basilica, Saint Boniface Cathedral, Winnipeg.
+The cathedral of the archdiocese is a minor basilica, St. Boniface Cathedral, Winnipeg.